 Svíčková na smetaně

 Svíčková is a classic Czech sauce prepared from root vegetables, thickened with roux and softened with cream.
 The exact translation into English might be "Beef sirloin in cream sauce", as the dish also includes slow-braised beef.
-The usual accompaniment to the sauce is the famous bread dumplings.
+Usually accompanying the sauce are the famous bread dumplings.

 Svíčková is a festive dish in the Czech Republic, often served as the main course at essential celebrations or weddings.